Knowledge

 Requirements

-We need a server with Nginx installed and the sub_filter module enabled.
+We need a server with nginx installed and the sub_filter module enabled.
 The sub_filter module is used to replace the nonce placeholder with the generated nonce.

 How to check if the sub_filter module is enabled: